dcerisano/cloudflare-dynamic-dns/README.md

 **Marvel** at your own dynamic dns service - no more surrendering your CF Authorization key to a third party DDNS service.

-**Note** that the CNAME alias masks your real IP address - a fundamental advantage of CF. Setting the A-record directly to your domain (example.com) would allow anyone to see your real IP address just by `ping example.com`.
+**Note** that the CNAME alias masks your real IP address - a fundamental advantage of CF. Naming the A-record directly as your domain (example.com) would allow anyone to see your real IP address just by `ping example.com`.
 Try it!

 **Note** that you will need to update this script:
 * If your CF Zone ID, Authorization key, or A-record ID change.
 Only you can change these.